kshedden/cscar-unix-data/australia.md

 The Australian government provides data on daily temperature extremes (daily maximum/daily minimum) at 120 locations in Australia.
-The data are available from this site:
+The data are available from this site (under "Sortable list of ACORN-SAT stations with linked data"):

 http://www.bom.gov.au/climate/change/acorn-sat/#tabs=Data-and-networks